sympoll/Deployment-Playground/README.md

-# Deployment Playground
+# Manifests

-This repository contains Kubernetes configurations for deploying a sample application with a frontend, API gateway, poll management service, and PostgreSQL database.
+This repository contains Kubernetes configurations for deployment of all Sympoll's apps and infrastructure.
 These configurations are tailored for deployment in Minikube.

 ## Prerequisites